noi-techpark/odh-docs/source/datasets/linkstation.rst

 sensors that are used to produce the :ref:`Bluetooth dataset
 <bluetooth-dataset>`.
 Indeed, the data gathered by the sensors will be
-used to produce statistics about a LinkStation, which is defined as the shortest path between an ordered pair of bluetooth stations.
+used to produce statistics about a LinkStation, which is defined as the path between an ordered pair of bluetooth stations.

 * the :strong:`valid matches` between pairs of Bluetooth sensors (also called Bluetooth stations).